OpenNebula/marketplace-docs/source/service/oneke.rst

 OneFlow Service
 ----------------

-OneKE Virtual Appliance is implemented as a OneFlow Service.
+The OneKE virtual appliance is implemented as a OneFlow Service.
 OneFlow allows you to define, execute, and manage multi-tiered applications, so called Services, composed of interconnected Virtual Machines with deployment dependencies between them.
 Each group of Virtual Machines is deployed and managed as a single entity (called role).

 .. note::